VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - PROOFPOINT TRAP
  - WAF CLOUD PROTECTOR

+`Verify certificate` : Enable the verification of the certificate used by the API endpoint

+`Custom certificate` : Provide a custom certificate previously added in [X509 Certificates](../global_config/pki.md) menu

 ### Vendor Log API Forcepoint specific parameters

 `Forcepoint host` : Beginning url of the forcepoint endpoint to retrieve events from.
 Logs will be collected from {forcepoint_host}/siem/logs.